 - 6 How to reduce the risk of excess fluoride consumption

 - 7 Conclusion

 What is dental fluorosis?

-Dental fluorosis is an abnormality of the teeth caused by excessive fluoride intake.
-It occurs when too much fluoride is consumed while the teeth are developing in childhood, and it permanently affects the teeth in question.
+Dental fluorosis is an abnormality caused by excessive fluoride intake.
+It occurs when too much fluoride is consumed while the teeth are developing in childhood and permanently affects teeth.
 Fluorosis can affect the appearance of the teeth in a number of ways, depending on its severity.
 Fluorosis symptoms include:

 - Cloudy white lines, spots, or marks on teeth

 This webpage from the American Dental Association has some good fluorosis images which show mild cases of fluorosis in children.

 Fluorosis is one of the few dental conditions that has nothing to do with poor oral hygiene.
 It occurs only when the teeth are developing, before they erupt into the mouth, and it's dependent on the fluoride we ingest (eat or drink), not just on the products we use in our mouths.

 Fortunately, the majority of cases in the US are mild and the results are purely cosmetic and don't negatively impact the enamel.
 Fluorosis is also quite preventable, as there are several measures you can take to control your child's fluoride intake and reduce the risk of them developing fluorosis.